apache/trafficserver/plugins/cache_range_requests/README.md

     Consider using the header_rewrite plugin to protect the parent from using this option as an attack vector against an origin.

+Object Cacheability:
+    Normally objects are forced into the cache by changing the status code in the response from the upstream host from 206 to 200.
+The default behavior is to perform this operation blindly without checking cacheability.
+Add the `-v` flag to cause the plugin to ensure the object is cacheable; when it is not, the 206 status code is restored and the object will not be cached.

+    Global Plugin (plugin.config):

+      cache_range_requests.so --verify-cacheability
+      cache_range_requests.so -v

+    Remap Plugin (remap.config):

+      <from-url> <to-url> @plugin=cache_range_requests.so @pparam=--verify-cacheability
+      <from-url> <to-url> @plugin=cache_range_requests.so @pparam=-v